-The Just Net Coalition -- whose membership roll includes leading human rights organisations from across the global south -- have written urgently to the World Wide Web Coalition and its founder, Tim Berners-Lee, calling on him to intervene to stop the Consortium from publishing its first-ever DRM standard, a system for restricting video streams called Encrypted Media Extensions.
+The Just Net Coalition — whose membership roll includes leading human rights organisations from across the global south — have written urgently to the World Wide Web Coalition and its founder, Tim Berners-Lee, calling on him to intervene to stop the Consortium from publishing its first-ever DRM standard, a system for restricting video streams called Encrypted Media Extensions.

 The Coalition calls EME a form of "digital colonialism" that will impose "US law on the entire world through the agency of an

 They endorse EFF's proposal to permit DRM without compromising fundamental rights, including free speech rights (a concern raised by UNESCO), security research, adaptation for disabled people, and innovation.

 Members are currently voting on whether to publish EME as a W3C standard.
 The vote closes tomorrow.